vpavan28/ansible-bootstrap/README.md

 ```
 When the playbook execution is successful, logout of the machine and log back in.
 Now, type `python -V` , you should see `2.7.14`.
-If you can't see that something went wrong.
+Check `ansible --version`, you should see 2.4.2.0 (as of 01/10/2018).
+If you can't see either of thrse two values then something went wrong.

 #### [To RUN nfs server utilities]